-We used the HDR calibrated target to measure the camera response with all three targets.
-With the IscaleBlack target we measure the camera response using only the 20:1 scale with lowest luminance (IscaleBlack).
-With the AscaleBlack target we measure the camera response using a display range of 18,619:1 with minimal glare.
+We made separate sets of measurements with a digital camera and with a 35mm film camera using slope 1.0 duplication and conventional negative films.
+We used all three HDR calibrated target to measure the camera response.
+With the IscaleBlack target we measured the camera response using only the lowest luminances.
+With the AscaleBlack target we measured the camera response using a high display range of 18,619:1 with minimal glare.
 With the AscaleWhite target we measure the camera response using the same display range with maximal glare.
-We made separate sets of measurements with a digital camera and with a 35mm film camera using slope 1.0 duplication and with conventional negative films.

-3.1 Digital Camera Response
+4.1 Digital Camera Response

-We made photographs using a typical compact, high-quality digital camera (Nikon Coolpix 990) with manual, mid-range aperture (f 7.3) and exposure time controls.
-The experiment photographed 3 sets of images shown in Figure 2.
+We made photographs using a typical compact, highquality digital camera (Nikon Coolpix 990) with manual, mid-range aperture (f 7.3) and exposure time controls.
+The experiment photographed 3 sets of images shown in Figure 7.

-- Figure 2 compares camera responses to the three displays using a single exposure time.
-This 16 sec time is the optimal exposure for Iscale B. Figure 2(left) shows ideal synthetic Photoshop images of the three test targets and actual 16 sec exposures of the test target.
+Figure 7 compares camera responses to the three displays using a single exposure time.
+This 16 sec time is the optimal exposure for IscaleBlack.
 The left column shows synthetic images in which digits, proportional to spot meter luminances, were pasted into each pie-shaped sector.
 The digital value for each sector was calculated using [256Actual luminance/18,619].
 These are the goal images with accurate 8-bit renditions of these scenes.
 The top row shows the goal image and an actual 16 sec exposure (best exposure for the lowest luminance scale D).
 The middle row shows the goal image and an actual 16 sec exposure of AscaleBlack.
-The bottom row shows the goal image and an actual 16 sec exposure of AscaleBlack. - Figure 2 (right) plots the surround's effect on camera digits.
-It plots the digits from ScaleD with 16 sec exposures.
-Diamonds plot the lowest glare data (IscaleBlack) for the 10 luminances.
-Squares plot AscaleBlack digits for the same luminances when the higher luminance scales [A, B, C] are unmasked.
-Glare from the other test sectors has increased camera digits.
-The darkest sector digit increased from digit 40 to 98.
-The triangles plot AscaleWhite digits with white surround.
-All camera responses equal the highest scanner digit of 242.
-The white surround is 77% of the total area of the image.
-Glare from the uncovered white surround had increased flux on the sensor to saturate the entire image.
-The three curves measure different camera responses to identical luminances.
+The bottom row shows the goal image and an actual 16 sec exposure of AscaleWhite.

-Figure 2 (left) shows ideal synthetic Photoshop images of the three test targets and actual 16 sec exposures of the test target.
-The 16 sec exposure is optimal for recording the luminances of the lowest luminance scale D. Figure 2 (right) plots the camera digits for 10 Scale D luminances (0.11 to 1.79 cd/m^2) from all three photographs.
-The punctual luminance values at each wedge sector remain unchanged in the scene.
+Figure 7 (left) shows ideal synthetic Photoshop images of the three test targets and (right) shows the actual 16 sec exposures of the test target acquired with the digital camera.
+The 16-sec exposure is optimal for recording the luminances of the lowest luminance scale D. The punctual luminance values at each wedge sector remain unchanged in the scene.
 A 16 sec exposure of the Iscale Black target shows a typical camera response with digits from 37 to 201.
 Veiling glare has a small, but significant incremental effect on camera response to 4 scales Black.
-Veiling glare overwhelms the camera response to 4 scales White.
+Glare from the other test sectors has increased camera digits.
+The darkest sector digit increased from digit 37 to 98.
+Veiling glare overwhelms the camera response to 4scales White.
+All pixels have the saturated maximum value (242).

 The intent of multiple exposures in HDR imaging is to synthesize a new image with a significantly greater dynamic range record of the scene.
-The idea is simply to assume that scene flux [(cd/m2) sec] generates a unique camera digit.
+The idea is simply to assume that scene flux $\left[\left(cd/m^2\right)^\right]$ sec] generates a unique camera digit.
 Longer exposures collect more scene photons, and can move a dark portion of the scene up onto a higher region of the camera response function.
 This higher exposure means that the darker portions of the scene have better digital segmentation, more digits for better quantization of luminances.
-The HDR multiple exposure proposal1 claimed to extend the cameras range by calibrating flux (luminance time) vs. camera digit.
+The HDR multiple exposure proposal [11] claimed to extend the cameras range by calibrating flux (luminance time) vs. camera digit.
 This assumption is correct up until unwanted veiling glare distorts the camera responses.
-The results in Figure 2 show that glare can be substantial.
+The results in Figure 7 show that glare can be substantial.